cockroachdb/docs/cockroachcloud/quickstart.md

 <section class="filter-content" markdown="1" data-scope="java">

 <section class="filter-content" markdown="1" data-scope="unix">
-1. Use the `cockroach convert-url` command to convert the connection string that you copied in Step 2 to a [valid connection string for JDBC connections](../stable/connect-to-the-database.html?filters=java):
+1. Use the `cockroach convert-url` command to convert the connection string that you copied earlier to a [valid connection string for JDBC connections](../stable/connect-to-the-database.html?filters=java):

     {% include_cached copy-clipboard.html %}
     ~~~ shell